biodiversitydata-se/sbdi-gtdb-nf-phylomarkercheck/README.txt

 ## Version history

-* v10 (2025-10-31): Stricter filtering of sequences before Sativa, see description above.
+* v11 (2025-10-31): Stricter filtering of sequences before Sativa, see description above.

+* v10 (2025-04-30): Update versions in this text.

 * v9  (2025-04-28): Update to GTDB R10-RS226